sporkupine/Paducah-Coffee-Site/README.md

  - Create loading spinner
   - add loading spinner to auth component
 - add a footer with social media icons, sitemap, etc (Google all the info that should go in the footer)

+- favorite button bug
+  - documenting so I can work through it and know what to Google later
+  - favorite button is custom checkbox on each Product card
+  - looks as intended, hover functionality works, animation and css change works when checked
+  - the problem: trying to check any of the buttons on any product will only check/uncheck the first card
+    - I think this is an Angular problem?
+But I can't find much documentation of it

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.